-Opticians appointments can be made on an evening and at the weekend therefore, unless your child requires an emergency appointment, this will be unauthorised.
+Opticians' appointments can be made in the evening and at the weekend therefore unless your child requires an emergency appointment, this will be unauthorised.

 By law, maintained schools cannot authorise any leave in term time other than in exceptional circumstances.
 Taking a child out of school in term time will affect their education and progress as much as any other absence.
 If leave is being requested for a holiday or extended leave abroad, approval should be obtained from the Headteacher before making any bookings.

 Even in exceptional circumstances, the following factors may be taken into account when considering an application for leave:

 • Will leave at this point in time be detrimental to the pupil's education?

 • Will he/she miss any national tests or examinations?

 • Is his/her attendance a cause for concern?

 • Is the proposed absence during the month of September or any other transition period?

 • Has he/she already had leave during term time this year?

 • Did he/she have leave of absence during term time in the previous school year(s)?